RishabhGupta-18/Movie_Recommender_/README.md

-# Movie_Recommender_
+# movie-recommender-system-tmdb-dataset
- Develop a personalized movie recommender system that suggests films based on user preferences and viewing history using advanced machine learning algorithms.
+A content based movie recommender system using cosine similarity